fcoury/claude/commands/feat/new.md

 ---
 allowed-tools: Bash(mkdir:*), Bash(ls:*), WriteToFile(*), ReadFromFile(*)
-description: Generate comprehensive documentation for a feature (requirements.md, design.md, tasks.md)
+description: Generate comprehensive documentation for a feature and set it as the current active feature
 ---

 # Feature Documentation Generator